Honda Bay and Star Fish Island, Palawan

 I met with a few other tourists and we took photos for each other on our tropical island paradise.

 The tour costs approximately 1500 pesos and is well worth it.
-I booked through Sheebang Hostel, but you can also book online with Viator (a TripAdvisor partner company).
+I booked through Sheebang Hostel, but you can also book online with Viator Travel.

-If you are staying on the island of Palawan, you might also like to visit the Underground river and Bat Cave or check out the best Coron Palawan Itinerary.
+If you are staying on the Island of Palawan, you might also like to visit the Palawan underground river with bat cave and this guide to solo travel in Philippines.

 Leave a Reply